-Other titles include the Dracula-themed platformer Castlevania: Bloodlines, groundbreaking independent title Gunstar Heroes, the bizarre and captivating Toe Jam & Earl, as far as we know the only funk-themed video game out there.
-There’s a ton of variety in this wave, and we’re excited to see the rest of the titles as they’re released between now and September 29, when the console hits the market.
+Other titles include the Dracula-themed platformer Castlevania: Bloodlines, groundbreaking independent title Gunstar Heroes, and the bizarre and captivating Toe Jam & Earl, as far as we know the only funk-themed video game out there.